sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/workflows.md

   - Clicking the large arrow-down icon will display all Jobs and Workflow Instructions.
   - Clicking the small arrow-down icon will display top-level Jobs and Workflow Instructions.
   - Clicking the pencil icon navigates to the [Configuration - Inventory - Workflows](/configuration-inventory-workflows) view.
-  - Clicking the + icon brings up a popup window to [Add Orders](/workflows-orders-add).
+  - Clicking the + icon brings up a pop-up window to [Add Orders](/workflows-orders-add).
 - **Tabular View**, **Graphical View** icons are available to display Workflows
   - in tabular format that is focused on concise structure and saves space on the screen.
   - in graphical format that is more speaking to a number of users.